 David Dudgeon is Chair Professor in Ecology & Biodiversity at the University of Hong Kong, where he has spent over 30 years researching the ecology, biodiversity and conservation of the animals that inhabit the streams and rivers monsoonal Asia.
 His recent work concerns food-web dynamics and energy flow in streams, the relationship between biodiversity and ecosystem functioning, and the broader issue of freshwater biodiversity conservation in a rapidly-changing, human-dominated world.

-In 2015, Dudgeon took on the role of Editor-in-Chief of Freshwater Biology.
+Dudgeon took on the role of Editor-in-Chief of Freshwater Biology between 2015 and 2017.

 Dudgeon is a member of the editorial boards of Aquatic Conservation and Global Ecology and Conservation, and was formerly associated with the editorial boards of Hydrobiologia, Aquatic Sciences, Inland Waters and Biotropica.
 Dudgeon has served on the Freshwater Cross-cutting Network of DIVERSITAS, and sits on the Scientific Steering committee of the Global Water System Project (GWSP) and the Freshwater Working Group of GEO-BON, the Global Biodiversity Observation Network.
 These organizations were all members of the Earth Systems Science Partnership, which was recently incorporated into the Future Earth research platform.

 Dudgeon is an Executive Councilor and Trustee of WWF-Hong Kong and a member of the Steering Committee developing the Hong Kong Biodiversity Strategy and Action Plan as part of the territory’s obligations under the international Convention on Biological Diversity.
-He served for six years on the Town Planning Board of Hong Kong SAR Government (until 2010), was Associate Dean (Research) of the HKU Science Faculty between 2010 and 2014, and is currently University Mace Bearer.
+He served for six years on the Town Planning Board of Hong Kong SAR Government (until 2010), was Associate Dean (Research) of the HKU Science Faculty between 2010 and 2014, andwas University Mace Bearer until 2018.